mgoellnitz/trackdown/README.md

 ## Prerequisites

-TrackDown relies on a git installation available on the path.
+TrackDown relies on a [GIT][git] installation available on the path.

 ## Compatibility